 Storms can happen any time of the year.
 They can bring strong winds, heavy rain or snow, thunder, lightning, tornadoes and rough seas.
 Storms can affect wide areas, damaging property and disrupting services.
 Find out what to do before, during and after a storm.

 Keep up to date with MetService weather forecasts.

 Work out what supplies you might need and make a plan together.
 Have materials and tools ready to repair windows, such as tarpaulins, boards and duct tape.

-Make a list of items to bring inside or tie down when strong winds are forecast.
-A list will help you remember anything that can be broken or picked up by strong winds.
 Identify a safe place in your home for household members to gather during a thunderstorm.
 This should be a place where there are no windows, skylights, or glass doors, which could be broken by strong winds or hail and cause damage or injury.